spacelift-io/user-documentation/docs/getting-started.md

 ![](<./assets/screenshots/ConfirmRunGS.png>)

 Congratulation! 🚀 You've just created your first Spacelift stack and completed your first deployment!
+You should have a new stack in your account called `Managed stack` that can demonstrate the effectiveness of our [plan policies](./concepts/policy/terraform-plan-policy.md).
+Play with it and see if you can fix the purposeful plan issue.

 Now it is time to add other users to your Spacelift account.